Towards the impact of GMC collisions on the star formation rate: Methodology

 \subsection{Star formation}

-To simulate star formation, we make use of sink particles (henceforth sinks) to represent forming star clusters.
-We follow the sink creation protocol outlined in \citet{2020MNRAS.492.2973T}.
+To simulate star formation, we make use of sink particles (henceforth sinks) to represent forming star clusters \cite[][]{1995MNRAS.277..362B,2010ApJ...713..269F}.
+We follow the sink creation protocol outlined in \citet{Wollenberg2020}.
 To summarise, the following conditions must be satisfied in order for a sink to be created: \begin{enumerate} \item[a)] The cell must have a density greater than a threshold density $\rho_\text{c} = 1.991\times10^{-16}$ g cm$^{-3}$.
+This threshold has been motivated by the work of \citet{Jones_etal_2022}, who demonstrate that only collapsing -- and thus actively star-forming -- gas can reach such densities in such a set-up. \citet{Prole_etal_2022} show that provided that the sink particles form within the collapsing regime, the star formation rate is insensitive to the exact choice of the threshold density.
+Note that while we could insert sink particles at lower densities, this reduces the efficiency of the algorithm, as it needs to check more candidates for sink creation.
+Also, this would increase the chance of converting gas to sinks, that while {\em currently} bound, may be subsequently disrupted via further interactions with the large-scale flows.